jagthedrummer/trace_graph/README.md

 * `excluded_paths` - A list of paths to exclude.
 Maybe `["my_app/some_utility_helper"]`.
 Default
   value is `nil`.

 * `png` - A string path where to write a png graph.
+If no value is passed a png will not be generated and only a text representation will be written to standar out.

 * `mark_duplicate_calls` - Either `true` or `false`.
 Default value is `false`.
 When `true` any repeat calls to a method will be marked with a count, and will be colored red on the png.